Lifting Embodied World Models for Planning and Control: Cost-function convergence during world model planning

 \subsection{Policy as a regularizer}

-In general this presents the interesting possibility that a good policy acts as a regularizer that regularizes the planning procedure, limiting it to only plausible human actions.
-This suggests that it may be possible that CEM in low-level joint space on a per-timestep level might be hacking the perceptual similarity objective.
+In general this presents the interesting possibility that a good policy acts as a regularizer for the planning procedure, limiting it to only plausible human actions.
+It may be possible that CEM in low-level joint space on a per-timestep level might be hacking the perceptual similarity objective.